dashorst/wicketinaction.com/book/index.markdown

 </tr>
 </tbody>
 </table>

-<h2>About the authors</h2>
+### About the authors

-<p><strong>Martijn Dashorst</strong> is a software engineer with over 10 years of experience in software development.
-He has been actively involved in the Wicket project since it was open-sourced, and has presented Wicket as a speaker at numerous conferences, including JavaOne and JavaPolis.</p>
+**Martijn Dashorst** is a software engineer with over 10 years of experience in software development.
+He has been actively involved in the Wicket project since it was open-sourced, and has presented Wicket as a speaker at numerous conferences, including JavaOne and JavaPolis.

-<p><strong>Eelco Hillenius</strong> is an experienced software developer who has been part of Wicket's core team almost from the start.
+**Eelco Hillenius** is an experienced software developer who has been part of Wicket's core team almost from the start.
 He works for Teachscape where he is helping to build the next e-learning platform.
-A Dutch native, he currently lives in Seattle.</p>
+A Dutch native, he currently lives in Seattle.

-<h2>Book details</h2>
+### Book details

 <table class="book-details" border="0">
 <tbody>
 <tr>